Azure/data-api-builder/docs/configuration-file.md

 `authentication.provider`: What authentication provider is used.
 The supported values are `StaticWebApps`, `AppService` or `AAD`

 `authentication.provider.jwt`: Needed if authentication provier is `AAD`.
-In this section you have to specify the `audience` and the `issuer` to allow the received JWT token to be validated and checked agains the `AAD` tenenat you want to use for authentication
+In this section you have to specify the `audience` and the `issuer` to allow the received JWT token to be validated and checked agains the `AAD` tenant you want to use for authentication

 ### Entities